-If you’re hoping to make a new career out of writing, the different pay structures can be baffling, and you might be wondering, "How do authors get paid?”.
+If you’re hoping to make a new career out of writing, the different pay structures can be baffling, and you might wonder, “How do authors get paid?”.

 Fee structures vary depending on the publisher you’re working with.
-And also how established you are as an author and even the genre you're writing in matter greatly!
+Also, how established you are as an author and your book genre matters all matter when it comes to receiving earnings.

-Bloggers, copywriters, and freelance content writers typically quote a rate, complete the work and receive their fee.
+Bloggers, copywriters, and freelance content writers typically quote a rate, complete the work, and receive their fee.
 And they might charge per project, per word count, or the hours they’ve worked.
-But it becomes even more complex if you’re writing a book as an author or ghostwriter.
+But it becomes even more complex if you’re writing a book as a ghostwriter or author.

 So, how do authors get paid for their hard work?
 This guide will tell you everything you need to know!

 Why it is important to understand how authors get paid

 Writing a book, especially if you’re a first-time author, may have been your dream for some time.
 However, you may be unsure if you can support yourself by pursuing this dream.
 After all, we all need money to put food on the table and pay the rent.

 Whether you’re writing a book as a passion project or this is your career, you may be questioning how do authors make money.
 Most importantly, is being an author a lucrative career?